tikkikkit21/LinkedInLearning/Misc/MongoDB/README.md

 - <u>Durability</u> is a property that guarantees acknowledged writes are permanently stored in DB
     - Even if DB is unavailable after
     - Can be configured to be high (slower writes) or low (faster writes)
-- We use a `writeConcern` to config the durability, which is passed as a 2nd param
+- We use a `writeConcern` to config the durability, which is passed as a 2nd param:
     ```js
     db.authors.insertOne(
         {name: 'Tikki'},